gregrs-uk/python-fhrs-osm/README.md

 ## Usage
 * Open `html/index.html` in a browser to show a list of districts.
 Click on a district to show a page with statistics and maps (see below) for a particular district

-## Example

-You can see [example HTML files for the West Midlands](https://dl.dropboxusercontent.com/u/42978572/FHRS%20West%20Midlands/index.html).
-N.B.
-These may not be updated regularly with live data.

 ## Overview map